scala/make-release-notes/hand-written.md

 longer in 2.12 than 2.11.
 We welcome feedback from the Scala community helping to isolate unusual slowdowns.

-The following known issues will be fixed in 2.12.0-RC2:
+The following known regressions will be fixed in 2.12.0-RC2:

 * [SD-225](https://github.com/scala/scala-dev/issues/225)
   may cause drastically longer compile times for certain